 Typically, the move to shared services takes a number of years.
 It requires considered co-design with agencies, sound development and ongoing engagement to support the embedding of shared services in each agency.

-In the 2019-20 Financial Year, the Government created the Shared Services Transformation Initiative, a progression from the former Shared Services Program, which started in 2016.
+The journey to corporate shared services started with the Shared Services Program in 2015.
 In establishing the Initiative, the Shared Services Group in Finance worked to further continue the work on APS shared services in consultation with agencies across the APS.

 There has been continual progress on the APS move to shared services.
 Six provider hubs have been established that now deliver services to more than 20 agencies.
 The two Aurion technology hubs have been consolidated into a single entity in the Department of Industry, Science, Energy and Resources to provide more efficient delivery of services.